 babies with too much of the wrong bacteria?

+Researchers are still putting together pieces of the puzzle.
 But the general idea is high concentrations of certain bacteria can cause intestinal inflammation.
 In addition, they may prompt babies to grow more pain receptors in the gut, making the babies more sensitive to potentially painful stimuli (Pärtty and Kalliomäki 2017).

-bother the average baby much -- like passing gas -- might cause a lot of distress in the colicky infant.
+As a result, something that doesn't bother the average baby much -- like passing gas -- might cause a lot of distress in the colicky infant.

 Here are the details.

 For centuries people assumed that infantile colic was caused by abdominal pain.
 But this assumption became controversial in the 20th century, so the medical profession adopted new definitions of colic that made no reference to causation.

 For instance, some doctors follow the "rule of